wojfil/iskierka/TUTORIAL.md

 The second line contains natural language text.
 The third line is a code written in some programming language.

-Every codebase needs at least one hash expression starting with variable *output*.
+Every codebase needs at least one hash expression with variable *output*.
+Strings are built from here.

 ```
 #output